© EuroNatur

 BESTbelt Network

-Besides the Calls for Proposals, BESTbelt offers the chance to discuss ecological and social challenges along the European Green Belt.
-Especially the potential of green jobs along the European Green Belt and opportunities for young job seekers will be explored and discussed through a comprehensive report and local fora.
-Additionally, it is planned to foster the engagement of the younger generation in conservation and restoration practice through the implementation of European Green Belt Youth Camps.
+In addition to providing funding, BESTbelt offers a platform for discussing ecological and social issues related to the European Green Belt.
+Topics include the potential of green jobs along the European Green Belt, opportunities for young job seekers and ways to encourage the younger generation to engage in conservation and restoration practices, such as through the implementation of European Green Belt Youth Camps.